University of Nottingham students, volunteering to work with East Midlands Ambulance Service,

 ABOUT US

-We are a group of approximately 60 trained volunteers (all students of the University of Nottingham) who act as an additional resource to the East Midlands Ambulance Service.
-Using two cars and specialist equipment, we provide emergency care to patients suffering from a variety of serious and life-threatening illnesses and injuries.
-We can be tasked to 999 calls anywhere within the East Midlands but the vast majority of our responses are within a few miles of the Medical School at the QMC, Nottingham.
-We aim to give our volunteers a chance to have a real impact on the lives of people within our community.
+The University of Nottingham Co-Responders (UoNCR) are a group of approximately 60 trained volunteers, all of which are students at the University of Nottingham typically studying Medicine.
+We serve as an additional resource to East Midlands Ambulance Service (EMAS), operating three response vehicles and specialist equipment, to provide emergency care to patients suffering from a variety of serious and life-threatening illness and injuries.
+We can be tasked to 999 calls anywhere in the East Midlands, but typically we respond to patients within Nottingham near to Queens Medical Centre.
+Our aim is to give our volunteers the opportunity to have a real impact on the lives of people within our community.

-We have been allocated to over 11,000 incidents since our inception in 2014 - At over 70% of these our responders have arrived before the ambulance enabling them to provide the patient with the vital emergency care they needed, quicker than it would otherwise have come.
-The 999 calls we attend are extremely varied but have included:
+We have been tasked to over 11,000 incidents since our inception in 2014 and this number continues to increase.
+In more than 70% of cases, our responders arrive on scene before an ambulance enabling them to provide vital emergency care to patients quicker than it would have otherwise been provided.
+We attend a wide variety of calls and these include:

 -